The Authentic Cruise Company

 Silver Suite

-No Silversea ship would be complete without our guests’ favourite Silver Suite.
-Located on deck eight, the Silver Suite promises stunning views of the destination thanks to its floor-to-ceiling window and large balcony.
-The spacious living area allows for comfortable relaxing while the dining area makes cosy nights in veritable experiences in themselves.
-Additionally, Silver Suites feature generous walk-in wardrobes as well as a bathroom with a large walk-in shower, vanity and separate lavatory.
+No Silversea ship would be complete without our guests’ favorite Silver Suite.
+Located on deck 8, the Silver Suite promises stunning views of the destination thanks to its floor-to-ceiling window and large balcony.
+The spacious living area allows for comfortable relaxation while the dining area makes cozy nights in veritable experiences in themselves.
+Additionally, Silver Suites feature generous walk-in wardrobes as well as a bathroom with a large walk-in shower, vanity, and separate lavatory.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.